Manikkam: Production

 K. V. Pandian made his directorial debut through the film.
-He later changed his name for subsequent ventures.
-The film was Vanitha Vijayakumar's second film after Chandralekha (1995).
-Parts of the film were shot at The Singanallur Palace in Pollachi.
+He later changed his name as Surya Prakash for subsequent ventures.

 Soundtrack

-The soundtrack was composed by Karthik Raja, while lyrics written by Muthulingam, Ilaiyaraaja, Gangai Amaran, Paarthi Bhaskar and Vaamanan.
-The song "Sandhanam Thechachu" from the film became popular.
+The soundtrack was composed by Karthik Raja.
+The song "Sandhanam Thechachu" became popular.

+Critical reception

+R. P. R. of Kalki felt the screenplay of the film gets weakened due to unbelievable emotional scenes and added Karthik Raja's songs were average but praised his background score and also praised Rajkiran's performance.
+K. N. Vijiyan of New Straits Times appreciated Ravishankar's cinematography and added, "Those who liked Rajkiran's previous movies will like Manikam".